 Related videos:

-The United States Secretary of State, Marco Rubio, stated in an interview with Fox News that "there is no economy in Cuba" and that the island's economic trajectory cannot change as long as the current regime remains in power.
+The U.S. Secretary of State, Marco Rubio, stated in an interview with Fox News that "there is no economy in Cuba" and that the island's economic trajectory cannot change as long as the current regime remains in power.

-"Wealth is controlled by a company owned by military generals.
-They keep all the money, sitting on billions of dollars.
+"The wealth is controlled by a company owned by military generals.
+They keep all the money; they are sitting on billions of dollars.
 This is a country where people literally eat garbage from the streets," Rubio stated.

-The Secretary of State emphasized that this is his personal opinion: "I don’t think we can change Cuba’s economic trajectory as long as the people in charge now remain in power.
-That is what needs to change, because these people have proven to be incompetent."
+The Secretary of State emphasized that this is his personal opinion: "I don't believe we can change the economic trajectory of Cuba while the current leaders remain in charge.
+That is what needs to change, because these individuals have proven to be incapable."

 Although he left the door open to a possibility, Rubio was categorical: "I hope I'm wrong.
-We will give them a chance.
-But I don't think it's going to happen."
+We'll give them a chance.
+But I don't believe it's going to happen."

-The statements are part of an offensive of sanctions by the Trump administration.
-On May 1, the president signed Executive Order 14404, which extends the national emergency concerning Cuba and enables new secondary sanctions against third parties.
+The statements are part of a sanctions offensive by the Trump administration.
+On May 1, President Trump signed Executive Order 14404, which extends the national emergency regarding Cuba and enables new secondary sanctions against third parties.

-Days later, on May 7, Rubio announced direct sanctions against GAESA, its CEO Ania Guillermina Lastres Morera, and the company Moa Nickel S.A., describing the conglomerate as "the heart of Cuba's kleptocratic communist system."
+Days later, on May 7, Rubio announced direct sanctions against GAESA, its executive president Ania Guillermina Lastres Morera, and the company Moa Nickel S.A., describing the conglomerate as "the heart of Cuba's kleptocratic communist system."

-Foreign companies linked to GAESA were given a deadline of June 5 to sever ties, under the threat of secondary sanctions.
+Foreign companies with ties to GAESA were given a deadline until June 5 to sever relations, under the threat of secondary sanctions.

 Rubio's diagnosis aligns with the latest economic projections.
 CEPAL estimates a contraction of the Cuban GDP of 6.5% for 2026, the worst in Latin America, while The Economist Intelligence Unit projects a decline of 7.2%.

-Economist Pedro Monreal warned last Saturday that the decline could reach 15%, which would equal or exceed the worst year of the Special Period, when GDP fell by 14.9% in 1993.
+The economist Pedro Monreal warned last Saturday that the decline could reach 15%, which would equal or exceed the worst year of the Special Period, when the GDP fell by 14.9% in 1993.

 Rubio was emphatic in summarizing his position: "You cannot fix their economy without changing their system of government."